PriyankaGhule20/DiamonSweeper/README.md

 •	flipImage() - Enables the click functionality where if a on user click the card :
   If it contains diamond - Diamonds is shown
-  If it doesn't contain Diamond - It's shown as blank (Interim this function flipcount calculation and max score calculation logic executes)
+  If it doesn't contain Diamond - It's shown as blank (Interim this function does flipcount calculation and when all diamonds are disclosed max score calculation logic executes)

 •	calculateScore(total) - Total score is returned to view from this function.